AdobeDocs/analytics-platform.en/help/stitching/b2b-account-stitching.md

 1. In **[!UICONTROL Connection settings]**, set the **[!UICONTROL Primary ID]** to ![Building](/help/assets/icons/Building.svg) **[!UICONTROL Account]**.

+1. Ensure you select the **[!UICONTROL Optional containers]** you want to use in your B2B connection.
+You cannot modify the selection of these containers once you have saved a B2B stitching configuration.

 1. Select **[!UICONTROL Open B2B stitching configuration]**.

    ![B2B saccount titching configuration](assets/b2b-account-stitching-configuration.png)